 G-SIB leverage ratio buffer set at 50% of the risk-based capital buffer

-Changes involve updates to the categorisation of exposures and IRB banks will also be required to disclose Standardised RWA alongside modelled IRB values.
-The bulk of the reforms become effective on 1st January 2022 with the IRB output floor phased in over 5 years, starting at 50% in January 2022 and reaching 72.5% by January 2027.
+In addition changes were made to the categorisation of exposures, and moving forward IRB banks will be required to disclose standardised RWA alongside modelled IRB values.
+The bulk of the reforms become effective on 1st January 2022 with the IRB output floor phased in over five years, starting at 50% in January 2022 and reaching 72.5% by January 2027.

-4most have a wealth of experience in dealing with both Standardised an IRB approaches, as well as how the introduction of IFRS 9 ECL provisions impact regulatory capital, forecasting and stress testing approaches.
-Our expertise can assist in detailing the business and system changes required for compliance:
+4most have a wealth of experience in dealing with both standardised an IRB approaches, as well as how the introduction of IFRS 9 ECL provisions impact regulatory capital, forecasting and stress testing approaches.
+Our expertise can assist in detailing the business and system changes required for compliance, such as:

 Data requirements: exposure categorisation requires historical as well as current data.
 Due diligence and consistency of data is key to compliance